 The Edible Schoolyard program is fully integrated into the fabric of the school.
 Lessons in the kitchen and garden classrooms bring academic subjects to life and cultivate an appetite for fresh, healthy food, as well as the confidence to prepare it at home.

-In the spring of 1995, an abandoned lot adjacent to the school was designated as the garden site.
+In the spring of 1995, an abandoned lot adjacent to King Middle School was designated as the Edible Schoolyard Berkeley garden site.
 Landscape architects, chefs, gardeners, and teachers were invited to share their vision of a garden where students would participate in hands-on learning.
 Nineteen years later, the acre of land is lush with seasonal vegetables, herbs, vines, berries, flowers, and fruit trees.
-King Middle School teachers and the garden staff work together to link garden experiences with students’ science and humanities lessons for truly integrated experiential learning.
+Teachers and the garden staff work together to link garden experiences with students’ science and humanities lessons for truly integrated experiential learning.